A global financial institution uses CloudBees CI to give time back to developers

 SOLUTION: GAINING ADDITIONAL NECESSARY FUNCTIONALITY AND FORMAL TECHNICAL SUPPORT

-CloudBees Jenkins Platform has enabled the financial institution to offer Jenkins as a centralised enterprise-grade service; one that is secure and backed up.
+CloudBees CI has enabled the financial institution to offer Jenkins as a centralized enterprise-grade service; one that is secure and backed up.
 Its Role-based Access Control plugin ensures that each developer has access to the specific assets they need, as determined by their role and project responsibilities.
-Moreover, CloudBees Jenkins Platform has eliminated monitoring local instances of builds that previously took a large amount of resources.
-CloudBees Jenkins Platform has thus freed up the developers’ time so they can now focus on what they do well: develop applications.
+Moreover, CloudBees CI has eliminated monitoring local instances of builds that previously took a large amount of resources.
+CloudBees CI has thus freed up the developers’ time so they can now focus on what they do well: develop applications.

 "We’ve used the Templates plugin to make our builds much more consistent.
 That standardization has enabled our development tools team to focus on increasing reliability and efficiency instead of the quirks of every team’s unique build,” says the bank development manager.
 "Similarly, automated testing has freed our testers to focus on higher-value exploratory testing, instead of rote manual tests.”

 Previously, all the developers in the bank worked in isolation, not sharing best practices or solutions.
-Now, with a centralised build process, they can collaborate more effectively, gain from each other’s experience and access available assets based on their role and responsibilities, thanks to offering Jenkins as a centralised service via CloudBees Jenkins Platform.
+Now, with a centralized build process, they can collaborate more effectively, gain from each other’s experience and access available assets based on their role and responsibilities, thanks to offering Jenkins as a centralized service via CloudBees CI.